2000 Ramallah lynching

 The 2000 Ramallah lynching was an attack that took place early during the Second Intifada on 12 October 2000 in the Israeli-occupied West Bank, when a Palestinian crowd of passing funeral marchers broke into a Ramallah police station and killed two Israeli military reservists and then mutilated their bodies.

-The incident occurred during a funeral for a Palestinian child, Khalil Zahran, who had been killed by Israeli forces two days earlier.
+The incident occurred during a funeral for a Palestinian, Khalil Zahran, who had been killed by Israeli forces two days earlier.
 The two Israeli military reservists, Vadim Nurzhitz and Yossi Avrahami, had accidentally entered the Palestinian Authority-controlled city of Ramallah in the West Bank, and were taken into custody.
 13 policemen were injured while trying to stop the assault.

 Tensions had been escalating prior to the incident; over 100 Palestinians, two dozen of them children, had been killed by Israeli forces in the preceding two weeks; the escalating violence had been condemned five days beforehand by United Nations Security Council Resolution 1322.

 Victims

 Yosef "Yossi" Avrahami (יוסי אברהמי; /he/) was a 38-year-old chief sergeant and toy salesman.
-He was born in Ramla and moved to Petah Tikva following his service in the Israeli Artillery Corps; he was called to reserve duty two days prior to his death.
+He was born in Ramla and moved to Petah Tikva following his service in the Israeli Artillery Corps.
 He had a wife and three children.

 Vadim Nurzhitz (ואדים נורז'יץ, Вадим Нуржиц; /ru/) was a 33-year-old corporal and truck driver.
 He was born in Irkutsk and made aliyah in 1990 after learning Hebrew.
 He lived in Rehovot and Netanya before eventually settling down with his parents in Or Akiva.
 He married his neighbor a week before his death.